 Before we get into this conversation about Lightroom food photography presets.
 I want to preface this post with the statement that I am not against presets.
 I have presets and I use presets.
 Both made myself and purchased.

 Lightroom food photography presets are amazing.
 But if you don’t know how to get the full potential out of them, then they could be holding you back.

-Now, I don’t blame anyone for thinking that presets are a one-stop solution.
-Cause that’s how they are marketed to us.
-We’re all on that time crunch and looking to find ways to cut our workload.
+Now, I don’t blame anyone for thinking that presets are a one-stop solution, after all that’s how they are marketed to us.
+We’re all on a time crunch and looking to find ways to cut our workload.

 That’s what I teach in Lightroom Magic.
 I empower my students to create a workflow and editing style that is right for them.
 You can check my masterclass out here.

 So now that we know the data in our RAW files affects how presets will look, are they any other ways that presets could be holding us back?